peteryushunli/Drake-Music-Clustering/README.md

 Contains most of his most popular hits like God's Plan, Nice For What, Passionfruit, Started From the Bottom, Fake Love, One Dance

 ## Cluster 2: "Leader of the New School"
-* Drinking every night because we drink to my accomplishments*
 ![Cluster List](https://github.com/yushunli2013/yushunli2013.github.io/blob/master/images/Project%20Images/Drake%20Clustering/cluster%202%20list.png)